IvanUkhov/blog/_drafts/2019-07-08-conversion.md

 ---
 layout: post
-title: A Bayesian approach to the inference of conversion rates
+title: On the expected utility in conversion rate optimization
 date: 2019-07-08
 math: true
 ---

+It can be not only extremely useful but also deeply satisfying to dust off one’s math skills from time to time.
+In this article, we approach the classical problem of conversion rate optimization—which is frequently faced by companies operating online—and derive the expected utility of switching from variant A to variant B under some modeling assumptions.
+This information can subsequently be utilized in order to support the corresponding decision-making process.

+Before we proceed, this article is largely inspired by a series of excellent blog posts by [Evan Miller], [Chris Stucchio], and [David Robinson].

+Suppose, as a business, you send communications to your customers in order to increase their engagement with the product.
+Furthermore, suppose you suspect that a certain change to the usual way of working might increase the uplift.
+In order to test your hypothesis, you set up an A/B test.
+The only decision you care about is whether or not you should switch from A to B. The twist is that each variant comes with its own utility, if it is the winner, and its own loss, if it is the loser, from the perspective of the business, and you would like to incorporate this information in your decision.

-Let us explore a Bayesian approach to statistical inference in the context of conversion rates.
-To begin with, let $$A$$ and $$B$$ be two random variable modeling the conversion rates of two groups, group A and group B. Group A is considered to be the baseline.
-Furthermore, let $$f$$ be the density function of the joint distribution of $$A$$ and $$B$$.
+Let $$A$$ and $$B$$ be two random variable modeling the conversion rates of two groups, group A and group B. Group A is considered to be the baseline.
+Furthermore, let $$f$$ be the density function of the joint distribution of
+$$A$$ and $$B$$.
 In what follows, concrete values assumed by the variables are denoted by $$a$$ and $$b$$, respectively.

-Before we proceed, this article is largely inspired by a series of excellent blog posts by [Evan Miller], [Chris Stucchio], and [David Robinson].

-# Expected utility

 Define the utility function as